- How to Write the Purdue University Supplemental Essays 2017-2018 - September 19, 2017

 How to Write the University of Virginia Application Essays 2016-2017

-The University of Virginia has 16,483 undergraduates and offers 48 bachelor’s degrees in five undergraduate programs: the College of Arts and Sciences, School of Engineering and Applied Sciences, School of Architecture, School of Nursing, and Kinesiology.
+The UVA has 16,483 undergraduates and offers 48 bachelor’s degrees in five undergraduate programs: the College of Arts and Sciences, School of Engineering and Applied Sciences, School of Architecture, School of Nursing, and Kinesiology.
 The top five most popular majors for the class of 2014 were Economics, Business and Commerce, Biology, International Relations, and Psychology.

-UVA has a unique vocabulary: the campus is called the grounds, and there are no freshmen, sophomores, juniors, or seniors — in a nod to founder Thomas Jefferson’s belief that learning is a lifelong process, students are referred to as first-, second-, third-, or fourth-years.
-UVA’s lifeblood is its student-run honor system, with three simple requirements – students must not lie, cheat, or steal.
-The university takes this seriously: when accused, a student stands trial in front of their peers.
+The University of Virginia’s lifeblood is its student-run honor system, with three simple requirements — students must not lie, cheat, or steal.
+The university takes this seriously: When accused, a student stands trial in front of their peers.
 Fellow students, not faculty, serve as the jury.
 If a student is found guilty, they are immediately expelled.

-Outside of academics, UVA also excels in sports.
+Outside of academics, the school also excels in sports.
 The Virginia Cavaliers have won twelve NCAA national championships in the 21st century alone, and students are often found at basketball and lacrosse games.
 The Cavaliers also have a long-standing rivalry with the Virginia Tech Hokies.

 The University of Virginia asks the applicant to first answer a question pertaining to the the applicant’s school of interest, then to choose a second prompt to answer from a list of four.
 Each essay is 250 words, or half a page.